 This is a shawabty belonging to King Shebitka.
 The male figure wears a tripartite wig and has a long beard.
-Although no text is visible here, most shawabtys of King Shebitka have one unframed column of painted text down the front of the figure, when legible the text reads 'Osiris, the king of...
+Although no text is visible on this object, most shawabtys of King Shebitka have one unframed column of painted text down the front of the figure, when legible the text reads 'Osiris, the...

 From Nubia (Sudan), el-Kurru, Pyramid 18 (tomb of Shebitka).1919: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.